Before you configure SAML on Tableau Server, make sure your environment meets the requirements.

 Mutual SSL: Tableau Server does not support mutual SSL (two-way SSL) and SAML together.
 If you want to use mutual SSL, you can configure it on the IdP.

-Encryption and site-specific SAML assertions: Although Tableau Server does not support encrypted SAML assertions from the IdP, all SAML requests and responses are sent over HTTPS.
+When configured for site-specific SAML, Tableau Server does not support encrypted assertions from the IdP.
+However, all SAML requests and responses are sent over HTTPS.

 User identity in Tableau Server for tabcmd users: As described in User management requirements section above, to use tabcmd, you must sign in as a user defined on the server.
 You cannot use SAML accounts with tabcmd.

-Using SAML SSO with Tableau clients: By default, both Tableau Desktop and the Tableau Mobile app allow SAML authentication.
+Using SAML SSO with Tableau Desktop: By default, Tableau Desktop allows SP-initiated SAML authentication.

-If your IdP does not support this functionality, you can disable SAML sign-in for Tableau clients using the following commands:
+If your IdP does not support this functionality, you can disable SAML sign-in for Tableau Desktop using the following command:

 tsm authentication saml configure --desktop-access disable